of the Gospel

 I put together the following definition for Pastor Bob’s class: a disciple is one who sincerely loves, trusts and follows Jesus Christ by learning his ways, applying those ways to one’s own life, and assisting others to do the same.

-The following links are to all the discipleship resources on this website.
-Many of these link to addition resources at other websites.
-Indentation indicates that that the page is also accessible via a link from the parent page.
+The following links are to discipleship resources on this website.
+Many of these link to additional resources at other websites.
+Indentation indicates that that the page is also accessible via a link from the parent page above the indent.
+All the discipleship pages on this website are accessible from the directory below.
+If you get lost, you can return to this page via the link (Return to main discipleship page / index) at the top of each page.